LutherTeh/Insight_chatbot/README.md

 ## Business scenario

-Chatbot solution was now start adopt by business & organization to handle their user request and inquiry.
+In this customer-centric era, business & organization start to adopt chatbot solution to handle their user request and inquiry.
 In the example below, we try to develop a simple chatbot to handle service inquiry and complaint

 ![](insightflows_chatbot2.gif)